- Home

 You can also find debit cards which don’t charge a transaction fee for spending or withdrawing cash when you’re abroad.
 But, unlike a credit card, you may need to open a bank account to get one of these cards.

 For example, Chase, the digital bank, offers a current account with a debit card that charges no fees for spending or withdrawing cash abroad.
-You also receive 1% cashback for 12 months on some purchases.
+You also receive 1% cashback for 12 months on your fuel, grocery and transport spending.

 Prepaid travel cards